Easy Low Carb Crispy Falafel. 6g net carbs per serving (3 falafel). NUT-FREE, DAIRY-FREE and NO CAULIFLOWER in sight.

 - ½ tsp baking powder

-- 40g lupin flour (U.S. option HERE or World-wide delivery option HERE - use coupon code CmV5vIU8 at checkout) or try THIS if other options are out of stock
+- 40g lupin flour (U.S. option HERE or world-wide delivery option HERE - use discount code QUEENKETO5 at checkout)

 - 60g hemp seed hearts (U.S. option HERE)

 - 10g (a handful) of fresh chopped parsley

 - 15g extra virgin olive oil (U.S. option HERE)